petaverse-cloud/pv-docs-site/docs/petority/1_get-to-know/1_intro.md

 2. Stay Updated

-	WAGGURACY keeps you in the loop by providing real-time alerts about your **device battery status**, **app version updates**, and more.
+	WAGGURACY keeps you informed with alerts about your **device battery status**, **app version updates**, and other device-related information.

-This comprehensive app combines innovative tracking technology with habit monitoring features, ensuring your pets live their best lives while staying safe and happy.
-Experience the convenience and peace of mind that WAGGURACY brings to pet ownership.🐕‍🦺🏡
+WAGGURACY combines location tracking, habit tracking, and activity insights to help you stay connected to your pet and better understand their everyday routines.
+Tracking performance and data availability may vary depending on GPS signals, network coverage, device settings, and environmental conditions. 🐕‍🦺🏡

-Download WAGGURACY now and start enjoying these features for the well-being of your furry friends.🐶🐱🦔
+Download WAGGURACY now and start enjoying these features for the well-being of your furry friends.🐶🐱